wiredmartian/whatsamenu-api-documentation/README.md

 # WhatsAMenu API

-**WhatsAMenu** is a food/drinks restaurant menu API allowing consumers to be as verbose as possible about their food items and drinks.
+**WhatsAMenu** (What's a menu?) is a food/drinks restaurant menu API allowing consumers to be as verbose as possible about their food items and drinks.
 It allows you to specify **categories**, **ingredients**, **allergens**.
 It even allows you to add images for menu items (dish) and each ingredient for the dish.